ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Data Sets

 \section{Data Sets}

-The ALCS is a Cycle 6 ALMA large program (Project ID: 2018.1.00035.L; PI: K. Kohno) targeting 33 lensing cluster fields in Band 6 ($\bar \lambda=1.15$ mm/$\bar \nu=260$ GHz).
-In total ALCS covers an area of 134 arcmin$^2$, with primary beam response greater than 0\farcs5, reaching a depth of 70 $\mu$Jy ($1\sigma$).
+The ALCS is a Cycle 6 ALMA large program targeting 33 lensing cluster fields in Band 6 ($\bar \lambda=1.15$ mm/$\bar \nu=260$ GHz).
+In total ALCS covers an area of 134 arcmin$^2$, with synthesized beam response smaller than 0\farcs5, reaching a depth of 70 $\mu$Jy ($1\sigma$).
 The sample is designed to be contained within the best-studied massive clusters also imaged in \textit{HST} programs.
 More specifically, ALCS includes 5 clusters from HFF \citep{lotz17}, plus the new BUFFALO observations \citep{steinhardt20}, 16 clusters from the RELICS \citep{coe19}, and 12 clusters from CLASH \citep{postman12}.
-The observations aim to provide an in-depth look of the high magnification regions within the cluster fields, and, in particular, target dust-continuum-selected and line-emitting high-$z$ galaxies.
-The main science goal of the survey is to examine the faint-end slope of the 1.2 mm source counts, to provide the best estimate for the cosmic infrared background (CIB) at that wavelength.
-The typical galaxies contributing to the CIB at 1.2 mm are intrinsically faint (see e.g. \citealt{fujimoto16}), however in conjunction with the rich \textit{HST} and \textit{Spitzer}/IRAC data-sets covering the field, the survey aims to reveal the fundamental physical properties of the $S_{\rm 1.2 mm}< 0.1$ mJy galaxies, such as stellar masses and IR based SFRs (see \citealt{sun22}).

 We list a few major motivations in constructing a uniform $HST$/$Spitzer$ mosaics in ALCS fields as follows.
-A vast majority of objects within ALCS are only continuum detected, ruling out redshift constraints from spectra.
+The vast majority of objects within ALCS are only continuum detected, ruling out redshift constraints from spectra.
 However, the rich UV-optical and NIR treasury data already collected within these cluster fields, will allow for the derivation of photometric redshifts for a vast majority of faint sub-mm galaxies.
-This will allow for the derivation of the dust-based FIR luminosity functions, and give upper limits on its evolution at $z>3$, something that has been out of reach for $Spitzer$ and $Herschel$.
+This will allow the derivation of the dust-based FIR luminosity functions, and give upper limits on its evolution at $z>3$, something that has been out of reach for $Spitzer$ and $Herschel$.

-The ALCS is also expected to detect the ionized carbon (CII) and carbon monoxide (CO) emission lines, facilitating the studies of the ISM for a unique sample of faint galaxies magnified by lensing clusters.
+The ALCS is also expected to detect the ionized carbon ([CII]) and carbon monoxide (CO) emission lines, facilitating the studies of the ISM for a unique sample of faint galaxies magnified by lensing clusters.
 Moreover, even for non-detections the mm-properties of various classes of SFGs can be extracted through stacking, facilitated by the presence of both \textit{HST} and IRAC priors within these lensed fields (e.g. see Guerrero et al. 2022 in prep. and Jolly et al. 2022 in prep.).

 An additional emphasis of the survey is to detect and characterize the magnified ALMA continuum sources, without \textit{HST} counterparts, i.e. the intrinsically faint, ``\textit{HST} - dark'', ALMA sources.
 The majority of these objects also have faint counterparts in the $Spitzer$/IRAC bands, with the measured IRAC to 1.2 mm flux density ratios \citep{sun22} pointing towards these sources being either distant $z \gtrsim 4$ galaxies, or massive BCG progenitors at $z\sim4$, similar to the objects presented in \citet{wang16,wang19,yamaguchi19,gruppioni20,umehata20}.